plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.3.5 Creating Circles Across Rôles

-Two or more Rôles may create a new Circle at any time to govern a shared Purpose across the Rôles.
-To do so, the founding Rôles must agree on an initial Purpose and any Redevabilités for the new Circle.
+Two or more Rôles may create a new Circle at any time to govern a shared Raison d’Être across the Rôles.
+To do so, the founding Rôles must agree on an initial Raison d’Être and any Redevabilités for the new Circle.
 The new Circle starts with the founding Rôles linked into it, and a Policy inviting those links.
-A Circle created this way has no Super-Circle and no Domains, and may change its own Purpose or Redevabilités via a Policy.
+A Circle created this way has no Super-Circle and no Domaines, and may change its own Raison d’Être or Redevabilités via a Policy.
 Such a Circle is immediately dissolved if it has no Rôles linked into it at any point.

 ### 1.4 Circle Leads